blackgrape2025/peterdavanzo-site/content/library/poor-charlies-almanac.md

 ---
 title: Poor Charlie's Almanac
 author: Charlie Munger
-description: Create a series of mental models.
-Reality can seldom be seen well if using only one lens.
+description: Reality can seldom be seen well if viewed through only one lens.
 ---